 If he’s suffered from a damaging relationship for months or even years–one as serious and binding as a marriage–he’ll probably have a lot of emotional problems to work on.
 He has to heal from that experience.

 Helping him heal won’t be easy.
-And once he starts to heal, there’s the possibility that he concludes you were just a part of that healing process, and makes the decision to move on.
+And once he starts to heal, there’s the possibility that he concludes you were just a part of that healing process and makes the decision to move on.

 Each situation is different, of course, and each person will react differently.
 Healing is a difficult and often unknowable process.
-“Recovery is an individual experience and will be and look different for everyone,” says the Manitoba Trauma Recovery website.

 If his wife’s behavior is less extreme, it’s possible that he’s not being entirely truthful about the problems in his marriage.
 He might be using his wife as a scapegoat.